Ziko225/task-list/README.md

 # task/to-do list
-*Project is a simple example of to do list in vanilla JavaScript.*
+*Task-list is a simple example of to do list created in vanilla JavaScript.*
 #### Demo page:
 https://ziko225.github.io/task-list/
 ![page intro](./img/intro.jpg)